chrischriscris/rlox/challenges.md

       performance matters

 - [ ] Because OP_CONSTANT only uses a single byte for its operand, a chunk may only contain up to 256 di"erent constants.
-That’s small enough that people writing realworld code will hit that limit.
+That’s small enough that people writing real world code will hit that limit.
 We could use two or more bytes to store the operand, but that makes every constant instruction take up more space.
 Most chunks won’t need that many unique constants, so that wastes space and sacrifices some locality in the common case to support the rare case.